stock2shop/website/README.md

 |name|Unique name for menu item when different to title|

 ## Connector Naming & Tagging Conventions
+A list of all connectors and how they should be named and tagged on Hugo.

 | Connector Type | Connector Name                 | Tag                            |
 | -------------- | ------------------------------ | ------------------------------ |